rouvinerh/tp/docs/UserGuide.md

 ## Logging

 When you exit PulsePilot, the latest logs are written to the `pulsepilot_log.txt` file.
-Every time you run PulsePilot, the `pulsepilot_log.txt` file is overwritten with the most recent logs.

 ###### [Back to table of contents](#table-of-contents)

 ## Saving Data

 Your data is saved to the `pulsepilot_data.txt file` when you exit PulsePilot.
 Every time you exit the application, the `pulsepilot_data.txt` file is overwritten with the most up-to-date data.

 > ❗ **_WARNING_:** If the `pulsepilot_data.txt` file becomes corrupted, there is a very low chance of recovering the data.